gravitational/teleport/rfd/0011-database-access.md

   instance) and database users.
 * Auditing of database connections and executed queries.

+## Deployment modes

+Example configurations Teleport database service can be used in:

+* Single-process mode where auth, proxy and database services all run within the same Teleport process.
+Useful for development and testing.
+* Database service is started separately and connects back to the cluster control plane over SSH reverse tunnel, same as application proxy service.
+* Trusted clusters, database service in a leaf cluster can be used in a same way after trusted cluster relationship with root has been established.

 ## Architecture

 Architecturally Database Access is very similar to [Application Access](0008-application-access.md).